-- 1. To learn the basic principles of microwave generators and amplifiers. - 2.
-To have foundations on microwave design principles and measurement.
+1. To learn the basic principles of microwave generators and amplifiers.

 S.No.
 Course Outcomes Level of Attainment CO-1 To identify different microwave components and their applications.
 Familiarity CO-2 To study the performance of specialized microwave tubes such as klystrons.
 Familiarity CO-3 To understand the principle of operation of magnetrons, traveling wave tubes and BWOs.
 Assessment CO-4 To understand the working principle of microwave solid state devices and their applications.
 Assessment CO-5 To design of microwave filters, amplifiers and oscillators.
 Usage CO-6 To learn about microwave power, VSWR, impedance and attenuation measurements.
 Usage